 What's the best way to advertise within a downtown area?

-Opinions expressed by Entrepreneur contributors are their own.There are several great and very cost effective options you can look into that have worked very well for my clients.
+I am the owner of a landscaping company in the Dallas, TX area and due to the increase in town-homes, condominiums and high-rise units, our company has expanded.
+We are now offering small space landscaping (urban landscape) as one of our services.
+We design, install and maintain their landscaping if desired.There are several great and very cost effective options you can look into that have worked very well for my clients.
 They are (in no particular order) blown-in inserts in your weekly paper, direct mail, fliers, train or bus ads, a brochure, a promo card given out at area networking venues and email.

 An important note: Before you embark on any campaign, you need a professionally designed logo, with unique colors and style guidelines that distinguishes your firm from the rest of the pack (your brand).
 Work with a graphic designer and copy writer to produce strong, visually attractive tools that consistently showcase your brand with the right messaging and you're already leagues above many of your competitors!